 4. Focus On Ambiance

-Creating the right atmosphere is key to a cozy cross-cultural home.
+Just like in contemporary home design, creating the right atmosphere is key to a cozy cross-cultural home.

 Bring in the fixtures, lighting, and technology you need for modern living, then add natural materials, soft lighting, and greenery to create a peaceful island feel.